2023 LGBTQ+ Faculty Round table: Queering Pedagogy and Self-care

 Description

-Our aim is to curate a conversation that explores the uniqueness and normativity of our experiences as LGBTQ+ faculty; considers ways that our embodied perspectives might positively and negatively affect pedagogy; and addresses the rapidly changing ways identities, current discourse and practices affect teaching and reflects upon the ways that deep political & theological divides are challenging to queer theory and theology.
-Additionally, our conversation will help us determine how to attend to self-care and determine vocational aspirations in unsafe contexts.
-Invited guests from the Chicago community join us!
+The aim of this roundtable was to curate a conversation that explored the uniqueness and normativity of LGBTQ+ faculty experiences; consider ways that embodied perspectives might positively and negatively affect pedagogy; addresses the rapidly changing ways identities, current discourse and practices affect teaching; and reflect upon the ways that deep political & theological divides are challenging to queer theory and theology.
+Additionally, the conversation is designed to help determine how to attend to self-care and determine vocational aspirations in unsafe contexts.